Euro stronger ahead of ECB meeting; dollar index weak

 The idea of other major central banks moving closer to more normal policies has been a key headwind for the dollar over the last year.

-The dollar index DXY, which measures the greenback against six rival currencies, was down 0.2 percent at 90.388, close to a three-year low.
+The dollar index, which measures the greenback against six rival currencies, was down 0.2 percent at 90.388, close to a three-year low.

 The index briefly pared losses on news that U.S. senators struck a deal to lift a government shutdown, but retreated soon after.